jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ---
 ### Version 0.3.3 (Stable) - TBA
 - New Feature: Added routing header to delete and query packages
+- Improvement: Switched from Guava 22 to 23
 - Bugfix: Fixed a race condition in the tuple list store
 - Bugfix: Fixed a bug in the query type field location